 How it all started?

-How I got into jazz & did you know that I studied the vibraphone?
+How I got into jazz and yes, I studied the vibraphone!
 Curious?
 Keep on reading!

 Nordic Master in Folk Music

-In the autumn of 2019 I started my Master's studies at the Nordic Master in Folk Music programme.
-During the first semester we were studying at the Royal Academy in Stockholm (KMH), where I had the honour of having main instrument lessons with the most amazing teacher ever: Leif Ottosson.
-Second semester brought me to Denmark, where my accordion teacher was the sweetest & most positive teacher I've ever had: Mette Kathrine Jensen Stærk.
-During autumn 2020, I was back in Finland, studying at the Sibelius Academy, Maria Kalaniemi, Olli Kari and Timo Alakotila being my main teachers.
-We were supposed to travel to Norway during spring 2021, but due to the situation in the world all of our lessons were held online.
-I extended my studies as COVID-19 made my studies quite different from what I was expecting.
-So I took courses in the history of film music, film music composition and many different courses in pedagogy.
-By now, I am done with my studies, graduated in June 2023.
+In the autumn 2019, I began my master's studies in the Nordic Master in Folk Music program.
+During the first semester, I studied at the Royal Academy of Music in Stockholm (KMH), where I had the honor of learning from the incredible Leif Ottosson.
+The second semester took me to Denmark, where I was taught by the wonderfully positive Mette Kathrine Jensen Stærk.
+By autumn 2020, I was back in Finland, studying at the Sibelius Academy under Maria Kalaniemi, Olli Kari, and Timo Alakotila.
+While we were scheduled to study in Norway in spring 2021, the pandemic shifted all lessons online.
+I extended my studies, taking courses in film music history, film music composition, and various pedagogy courses.
+I graduated in June 2023.

 Ethno World